South Laurel ranked No. 1 in first Fear 'Les' 13th Region Fastpitch Rankings

 The Lady Panthers have had some close games against teams with winning records but defense and consistent pitching hasn’t been there at all time this season.

-The Lady Yellow Jackets captured the 13th Region All ‘A’ Classic title a few weeks ago and looks to be improving each day.
+The Lady Yellow Jackets captures the 13th Region All ‘A’ Classic title a few weeks ago and looks to be improving each day.

 8. Lynn Camp (8-4, 7-3)